 Melt the chocolate.
 Once the chocolate is melted add the butter, stir until melted.
 Set aside and let it cool down.

 Meanwhile, mix the flour and the cocoa in a bowl.
 Set aside.

 Whisk the eggs and slowly add the sugar.
 Then slowly, add the melted chocolate into the egg mixture.
-(Make sure it is at room temperature or you will cook the eggs!).
 When incorporated, add the flour and cocoa mixture.
 Finally, add the pinch of salt.

 Pour the mixture into the molds and put them into the freezer.
 Leave them there for at least 2 hours or… for a month!